Tachyon-Sonics/ChaosCastle/README.md

 Believe it or not:

-- At that time I finally found my MHC licence hidden deep in some of my old external backup disks (!).
+- At that time I finally found my old MHC licence hidden deep in some of my old external backup disks (!).
 But I decided to continue with my own translator...
 - Even at 60 FPS at the minimal quality and size, scrolling was still jaggy on the Java version.
 I finally found that the problem was in the original code (and hence UAE was not responsible for it) and I could fix it.
     - Note that scrolling is still not as good as it can be.
 The reason is that it is still limited to unscaled pixels.
 So when the game is scaled by a factor 4 for instance, it will only scroll by multiples of 4 pixels.
 In a future version I plan to fix this as well.